-Each of the other NEO's eligible for a bonus for 2015 set individual performance objectives for 2015, and the Compensation Committee assessed their performance against these objectives for determining entitlement under the Bonus Plan.
+Each of the other NEO's eligible for a bonus for 2016 set individual performance objectives for 2016, and the Compensation Committee assessed their performance against these objectives for determining entitlement under the Bonus Plan.

-In looking at Mr. McDonald's performance over 2015, the Compensation Committee determined that Mr. McDonald met or exceeded his bonus targets on the majority of his objectives.
-Among targets which he surpassed, Mr. McDonald (a) managed the implementation of the Company's Anti-Bribery policy and a compliance program related to the Corruption of Foreign Public Officials Act, as well as the design and deployment of reporting procedures related to the Extractive Sector Transparency Measures Act; (b) managed budget cost control of the corporate general and administrative expenses, bringing such costs more than 3% under budget; and (c) successfully participated in and dealt with the financial management of corporate development activities entered into during the year.
+In looking at Mr. McDonald's performance over 2016, the Compensation Committee determined that Mr. McDonald exceeded his bonus targets on all of his objectives.
+Among targets which he surpassed, Mr. McDonald (a) made significant contributions to the financial analysis and negotiations required to complete the APG Transaction; (b) successfully led negotiations regarding a renewal of the Company's credit facility and the issuance of increased letters of credit in respect of the Company's increased reclamation liabilities at McClean Lake and Midwest; (c) added considerable value in the completion of the Company's equity financing in May 2016, and (d) managed cost control of the corporate general and administrative expenses, bringing such costs nearly 10% under budget.

-The Compensation Committee concluded that Mr. Longo outperformed against the majority of his objectives in 2015.
-Mr. Longo oversaw and reinvigorated the operations of Denison Environmental Services, which ended the year generating CAD\$240,000 in cash flow after reclamation and capital expenses from an original budgeted loss of CAD\$630,000.
-Mr. Longo was also determined to have exceeded his objectives relating to (a) the completion of an internal conceptual study related to the co-development of the Phoenix and Gryphon deposits on the Wheeler River property, and (b) cost control on operations for which he is responsible.
+The Compensation Committee concluded that Mr. Longo outperformed against the majority of his objectives in 2016.
+Mr. Longo continued to oversee the reinvigoration of the operations of Denison Environmental Services, which ended the year generating over CAD\$1,600,000 in divisional cash flow, before funding the Company's reclamation expenses in Elliot Lake.
+Mr. Longo was also determined to have exceeded his objectives relating to (a) the completion of a Preliminary Economic Assessment studying the economic merit of the co-development of the Phoenix and Gryphon deposits on the Wheeler River property; (b) the initiation of the Pre-Feasibility Study and Environmental Assessment process for the Wheeler River project, and (c) cost control and oversight over operations for which he is responsible.